bdiev/WheatMagnateBot/README.md

 - Nearby player scanner:
   - Detects players within 300 blocks using bot.entities and distance checks.
   - Sends enter/leave notifications.
-  - Supports an `ignoredUsernames` list.
+  - Supports an `ignoredUsernames` list loaded from `whitelist.txt`.
+  - Enemy detection: If a non-whitelist player enters range, sends danger alert to Discord and disconnects without reconnecting.
+Includes instructions to allow via Discord command.
+- Discord bot integration: Listens for `!allow <username>` commands in a specified channel to temporarily allow players, preventing disconnection.
 - Graceful reconnect and pause controls:
-  - Automatic reconnect on disconnect unless paused.
+  - Automatic reconnect on disconnect unless paused or enemy detected.
   - Smart handling during server restarts: detects daily restart at 9 AM Kyiv time and waits 5 minutes before reconnecting to avoid notification spam.
   - In-game chat commands (authorized user) for restart and pause.
 - Safe interval management: clears monitoring intervals on spawn and on disconnect to prevent duplicates.